This is a guest post by Paul Bogdanor

 Society distributes labour-power and means of production to the different branches of production.
 The producers may, for all it matters, receive paper vouchers entitling them to withdraw from the social supplies of consumer goods a quantity corresponding to their labour-time.
 These vouchers are not money.
 They do not circulate.

 In short, Marx’s formula for the transition to communism involved a state monopoly over the economy, the substitution of planning for markets, the regimentation of labour (“industrial armies”), and the abolition of money.
-In the final communist utopia – where the state would wither away, goods would be superabundant, and everything would be available according to need – even personal possessions would become a thing of the past.
+In the final communist utopia – where the state would wither away, goods would be superabundant, and everything would be available according to need – all private property would become a thing of the past.

 We need not speculate about the likely results of this crazy scheme.
 Shortly after the Bolshevik revolution, Lenin made a systematic effort to carry it out.
 The policy was known as War Communism.
 Among its innovations were the abolition of private property in the means of production, the imposition of universal forced labour (Trotsky’s militarisation of labour), and the attempt to eliminate money.